 Traveling with a new baby can be nerve-wracking.
 However, you can be more confident in the car when you know your child's car seat is safely installed.

-"A properly installed car seat can definitely provide peace of mind to anyone traveling with children," said Jenny Brooks, pediatric injury prevention coordinator at University of Missouri Women's and Children's Hospital.
+"A properly installed car seat can definitely provide peace of mind to anyone traveling with children," said Jenny Brooks, pediatric injury prevention coordinator.
 "Consult a local child passenger safety technician and have your seat checked if you are in doubt.
 These experts can teach you the best practices."

 HealthyChildren.org, an informational website backed by the American Association of Pediatrics, provides the following guidelines for car-seat safety: